venkat-amballa/kefyi/taks_list.md

     - Deleting the user without proper confirmation
     - Giving details of the user in get method without proper authentication

-On
-2. Consolidate the json responses in a single file from configs

 ## #######
 ## Hiccups:
 ## ########